 Public channels in the United Kingdom, France and Spain have all opted for information to be the most important macrogenre.
 Commercial channels in Spain and the UK focus on info-show while the French private channels prefer fiction.
-Italy is unusual in that the public channels broadcast similar amounts of information, fiction and info-show, whereas in the other countries there is a single, dominant macrogenre.
+Italy is unusual in that the public channels broadcast similar amounts of information, fiction and inThe competitive contents par excellence in the peak-viewing slots during weekdays belong to the three leading macros of European television fo-show, whereas in the other countries there is a single, dominant macrogenre.
 However, Italian commercial channels follow the norm by airing mostly fiction.
 As for minority macrogenres, we can observe the presence of show and game-show, although the latter is above all a competitive content in access prime-time and is only found here in a residual form.